 Finally, the recent launch of Xolo Teams has expanded the possibilities for scaling and growth — making it easy for e-resident businesses to onboard, manage, and pay contractors, while on their way to being the new unicorn success story!

-Regardless of selected plan, some reasons solos across the globe choose Xolo as their Estonian e-Residency service provider include:
+Regardless of your selected plan, some reasons solos across the globe choose Xolo as their Estonian e-Residency service provider include:

 So, if you are making the important decision about the right Estonian e-Residency service provider, these are the kinds of benefits you might want to consider as you compare different possible partners within the marketplace.